soumi-pal/PMG-Pichachu/README.md

 # PMG-ERP
-ERP platform made for the purpose of making do consulting online.
+ERP platform made for the purpose of doing consulting online.